Subscribe to our newsletter

 “When Everyone In ended, the local authority had a duty to house everyone concerned.
 We now have record numbers of homeless people in temporary or settled accommodation in Bristol.

-“Street homelessness has started to increase again, but the vulnerability has also grown amongst people not living on the streets but still in insecure housing of different sorts.
-We need to support them, this is preventative work to stop them returning to street sleeping, or helping them access and maintain good housing.”
+“Street homelessness has started to increase again.
+The vulnerability has also grown amongst people not living on the streets but still in insecure housing of different sorts.
+We need to support them.
+This is preventative work to stop them returning to street sleeping, or helping them access and maintain good housing.”

 Caring in Bristol, formerly known as Caring at Christmas, first formed in 1987.
-Their remit has grown in response to local need, and they’re increasingly focused on trying to prevent homelessness, as well as supporting people in crisis.
-A large proportion of their work is with people aged 16-25 – their Project Z team provide Bristol’s only floating support service for young people – a flexible service which helps people secure and maintain their tenancy.
+Their remit has grown in response to local need.
+They’re increasingly focused on trying to prevent homelessness, as well as supporting people in crisis.
+A large proportion of their work is with people aged 16-25.
+Their Project Z team provide Bristol’s only floating support service for young people – a flexible service which helps people secure and maintain their tenancy.
 And a new project in the pipeline will see them open the city’s only dedicated youth shelter, providing accommodation and support.

 “We’re seeing a growth in demand from young people aged 16-25 who are vulnerable to losing their accommodation.”

-“As well as the need to support all those in temporary and settled accommodation, there’s also a need to support the new demand from those that will become vulnerable to losing housing due to the end of the eviction ban, the end of furlough and the end of the Universal Credit uplift.”
+“We need to support all those in temporary and settled accommodation.
+There’s also a need to support the new demand from those that will become vulnerable to losing housing due to the end of the eviction ban, the end of furlough and the end of the Universal Credit uplift.”

-Reflecting on the last 18 months, Steven says: “We had an overwhelming level of support from the city through the pandemic and we’re now investing in new projects to prevent homelessness in different forms.”
+Reflecting on the last 18 months, Steven says: “We had an overwhelming level of support from the city through the pandemic.
+We’re now investing in new projects to prevent homelessness in different forms.”

-Along with many others, they were forced to close their night shelter – communal dormitory-style overnight accommodation – due to the pandemic and many of the city’s shared overnight shelters haven’t been able to reopen safely.
+Along with many others, they were forced to close their night shelter – communal dormitory-style overnight accommodation – due to the pandemic.
+Many of the city’s shared overnight shelters haven’t been able to reopen safely.

 “But if you’re looking for positives from the pandemic” Steven says, “the alternative – private rooms – is a lot better for people.”